 All applicants must have:

-- A current license to practice nursing in the Commonwealth of Pennsylvania or the state or U.S. territory where the DNP clinical practice requirements will be completed prior to enrolling in clinical courses.
+- A current license to practice nursing in the Commonwealth of Pennsylvania or the state or U.S. territory where DNP clinical or capstone requirements will be completed is required prior to enrolling in relevant courses.
 Foreign applicants should see section on Admission of Students from Other Countries.

 - A pre-admission interview.
 If the applicant resides at a great distance, a telephone interview may be substituted.